arshian11/Adobe-NLP-PS-Mid-prep/README.md

         return create_random_image(224, 224)
 ```

 In my testing experienxce I found out that many URLs are not responsive and break the training loop.
-To counter this challenge I opted to create a random image of the same size to bee given ot the model
+To counter this challenge I opted to create a random image of the same size to be given to the model
 other than simply a black image.

 ![](./assests/Capture5.JPG)